 Alvera Apartments is as bold a project as its name suggests.
 A dramatic, hand-painted five-story Aaron de la Cruz mural wraps the apartment building’s façade with the upper floors patterned in an array of lively colors.
 A seven-story market-rate apartment building, Alvera is one of the largest, most complex modular buildings constructed in the state and the first to be built with a two-story concrete podium and five stories of RISE-manufactured modules.

 The project’s uniqueness stems from the narrow tract of land on which the building sits.
 The site is tight, oddly shaped, and located on one of the most heavily trafficked corridors in the state.
 RISE and DJR collaborated to design custom-shaped modules that pushed the building to the property line and, with a semi-automated parking system, achieved the units needed to make the project viable.
 The tightness of the site also meant that if traditionally constructed, the storage, staging and mobilizing of materials would have to be done elsewhere, leading to significant complications and expense.
-RISE’s logistics plan staged a minimal number of mods in a nearby vacant lot before setting, and the materials needed for the project’s completion could be stored onsite.
+RISE’s logistics plan staged a minimal number of mods in a nearby vacant lot before setting, and the materials needed for the project’s completion were stored onsite.

 Alvera is an expressive building that displays a sense of arrival and identity for St. Paul’s Capitol district.
 The tightness of the site may have created some challenges, but it also provided great opportunities.
-Because of the 193-unit count achieved, the developer can offer economic rents to the neighborhood.
+Because the 193-unit count was achieved, the developer can provide economic rents to the neighborhood.
 Alvera offers nano studios, one- and two-bedroom units, amenities such as a penthouse clubroom and rooftop deck with grills, firepits and skyline/river-valley views, and state-of-the-art fitness center, work-from-home space, an arcade and 102 semi-automated parking stalls.

 One of the reasons owners/developers Ackerberg Group and Northland Real Estate Group chose modular construction was because of its faster delivery.
 With 193 apartments on such a uniquely shaped and tight urban site, Alvera would have taken anywhere from 18 to 24 months to complete if traditionally built.
 With volumetric modular, the building was ready for occupancy in 13 months.